jeffa5/jeffa5.github.io/content/blog/2025-03-02-matrixdir.md

 > CUA -> CSA -> Chat system

 This is where I'm currently a bit fuzzy.
-Keeping to how it works in email, and keeping login logic out of the CUA, I want the CUA to invoke a process to send a message, with the matrix format as input.
+Keeping to how it works in email, and keeping login logic out of the CUA, I want the CUA to invoke a process to send a message or write to a socket or something, with the matrix format as input.
 Then the CSA works out encrypting it or not, and sending it to the server.
-What I'm unsure about is do we need to copy to the matrixdir at this point, or should the CRA get it (or if we do both how do we avoid duplicates).
+What I'm unsure about is whether the message needs to be copied to the matrixdir at this point, or whether the CRA should get it during a sync (or if we do both how do we avoid duplicates).

 ## File layout and format